 1574 - Augustinian Guillermo de Santa Maria wrote a treatise on the illegitimacy of the war

 that the Spanish government was waging against the Chichimeca in the Mexican state of

-1575 - Church building constructed in Kyoto.
-Built in Japanese architectural style, it was
+1575 - A church building was constructed in Kyoto.
+Built in Japanese architectural style, the

-popularly called the "temple of the South Barbarians."
+building was popularly called the "temple of the South Barbarians.".

 1576 - Jesuit missionaries entered the land of the Bengalis following Portuguese

 1577 - Dominicans entered Mozambique and penetrated inland, burning Muslim mosques as

 1578 - King of Spain ordered the bishop of Lima not to confer Holy Orders on mestizos.

 1579 - Jesuit Alessandro Valignano arrived in Japan where, as "Visitor of Missions," he